ParadiseSS13/Paradise/code/modules/buildmode/README.md

 	**Description**:

 	Fills a region with configurable atmos.
-By default, ignores unsimulated turfs, but is able to "overwrite" the atmos of unsimulated turfs with a special control input.

 	By default, fills a region with a breathable, standard atmosphere.